Choosing Quality Child CareCare About Quality was published by the California Department of Education in 2000.

 - Does the provider ask you what your child likes and needs?

 - Does the provider read, sing, and provide toys that are appropriate for your child’s age?

 Preschoolers need room to run, jump, climb, and socialize.
 Look for a provider that can expose your child to books, toys, art, music, and “share time,” which will help him prepare for school without pushing him too much.
+Find out: